 07 of 07

 This Vietnamese radish recipe balances flavors like the salty brine of pickles and the slightly sweet balance of sugar.
 The combination of white and orange colors, from the carrots and radishes, provides a visually attractive appetizer.
-The two different root vegetables goes well with Vietnamese spring rolls, rice, and noodles.
+The two different root vegetables go well with Vietnamese spring rolls, rice, and noodles.